Your browser is not supported. Please update it.

 “Relief is not allowed if the path along the right of the 10th hole Waterloo only interferes with the player’s stance.”

-[Essentially, this rule means that relief can only be taken if the player’s ball actually lies on the path.
+[Essentially, this rule means that relief can only be taken if the player’s ball actually lies on or touches the path.
 The Nearest Point of Relief (NPR) is then just off whichever side of the path is nearest to where the ball came to rest.
 See diagram below.]

 A11 PENALTY AREA AND NO PLAY ZONE TO LEFT OF 10TH, WATERLOO